-Employees to be laid off may be permitted to transfer or demote at the discretion of the appropriate Department Head(s) prior to the layoff effective date.
-Transfer or demotion may be made to any funded vacant position where the duties of which, in the judgment of the Department Head and Director of Human Resources, they are capable of performing.
+Employees to be laid off may be permitted to transfer or demote at the discretion of the appropriate appointing authority(s) prior to the layoff effective date.
+Transfer or demotion may be made to any funded vacant position where the duties of which, in the judgment of the appointing authority and Director of Human Resources, the employee is capable of performing.
 However, transfer will not be permitted to a position in another County department if a departmental layoff list exists for that class.
-When an employee transfers or demotes in accord with provisions of this Article and is required by the Department Head to complete a new probationary period, which results in his rejection during probation, he shall not be required to forfeit his status on any layoff list.
+When an employee transfers or demotes in accord with provisions of this Article and is required by the appointing authority to complete a new probationary period, which results in his/her rejection during probation, he/she shall not be required to forfeit his/her status on any layoff list.